Alert Message Please update your browser.

 Regularly check your online accounts

 Do you use online banking or access your accounts through an app on your phone?
-Do you use peer-to-peer payment platforms like Venmo® to send and receive funds?
+Do you use peer-to-peer payment platforms like Zelle® to send and receive funds?
 All these important accounts must be regularly checked to see if there has been suspicious activity.
 You may also want to consider refreshing your account passwords or changing your phone's passcode to deter hackers.

 Keep track of your physical information